 Musk says Tesla will accept bitcoins when miners use reasonable clean energy

-Tesla Inc's (TSLA.O) Elon Musk tweeted on Sunday that the company will resume allowing bitcoin transactions when there is confirmation of reasonable clean energy usage by miners.
+June 13 (Reuters) - Tesla Inc’s Elon Musk tweeted on Sunday that the company will resume allowing bitcoin transactions when there is confirmation of reasonable clean energy usage by miners.

-"Tesla only sold ~10% of holdings to confirm BTC could be liquidated easily without moving market," he said in the tweet.
+"Tesla only sold ~10% of holdings to confirm BTC could be liquidated easily without moving market," he said in the tweet here.
 "When there’s confirmation of reasonable (~50%) clean energy usage by miners with positive future trend, Tesla will resume allowing Bitcoin transactions."

 Our Standards: The Thomson Reuters Trust Principles.